ddamato/token-operations/README.md

 export default tokenOperations(tokens);
 ```
 This assumes that the `.json` file has token operations as described below.
+The system will also accept `.json5` files with supports comments among other features.

 ## Syntax